 I am an undergraduate student at The Cooper Union in the Electrical Engineering Class of 2020, on the signals track.
 I interned on Google's DoubleClick Engineering Productivity team in Kirkland in 2018 and will be returning in the summer of 2019 to intern on the Storage Engineering Productivity team in New York City.

-I am active on the Cooper Union hyperloop team and on the planning board for the HackCooper hackathon series.
+I am active on the Cooper Union hyperloop team as the electronics technical lead, as well as on the planning board for the HackCooper hackathon series.

 Previously, I was an electrical engineering intern at Totem Power where I designed power electronics including energy storage systems.
 I was also a student researcher at Cooper Union's Complex Fluid Physics and Engineering (CoFPhE) lab, where I designed electronic control systems and circuitry for autonomous boats operating in complex fluid flows.